-- A student is permitted to do part-time work for 20 hours per week during semester breaks or any holiday exceeding 7 days. - A student is permitted to work part-time in Restaurants, Petrol Kiosks, Mini Markets and Hotels only (excluding singer, masseur, musician, GRO and other activities deemed immoral) as long as the student pass remains valid. - Students are not permitted to work as cashier. - Permission to work part-time is extendable by the Immigration Department depending on the student's attendance and academic reports. - Application from students studying in Private Higher Educational Institutions must be submitted by the respective institutions to the - Immigration headquarters in Putrajaya; while for students from Public Higher Educational Institutions to the nearest Immigration Office.
+A student is permitted to do part-time work for 20 hours per week during semester breaks or any holiday exceeding 7 days.
+A student is negocitized to used post time in Destruments, Detail Kingle, Mini Medicate and Hatele

+- A student is permitted to work part-time in Restaurants, Petrol Kiosks, Mini Markets and Hotels only (excluding singer, masseur, musician, GRO and other activities deemed immoral) as long as the student pass remains valid. - □ Students are not permitted to work as cashier. - Permission to work part-time is extendable by the Immigration Department depending on the student's attendance and academic reports. - □ Application from students studying in Private Higher Educational Institutions must be submitted by the respective institutions to the - Immigration headquarters in Putrajaya; while for students from Public Higher Educational Institutions to the nearest Immigration Office.